How to Read the Contents of a File into a Database BLOB Attribute

 Click anywhere on the canvas and begin typing "AttributeFileReader".
 Add this to the workspace and connect it to the reader feature type.

 Double-click the AttributeFileReader to open the parameters.
-Here we can specify the name of the new BLOB attribute, the name of the file to be read (we'll use an expression), and the source file's character encoding.
+Here, we can specify the name of the new BLOB attribute, the file to be read (we'll use an expression), and the source file's character encoding.
 Set the parameters as follows:

 See the AttributeFileReader documentation for more information on configuring the parameters.

-The expression uses the function @Value() to dynamically get the park name for each feature.
+The expression uses the @Value() function to dynamically retrieve the park name for each feature.
 This transformer will output features with JPEG files stored as BLOBs in the "photo" attribute.

 3. Add a SpatiaLite writer